ambiguousname/ambiguousname.github.io/_drafts/gremlin-garden.md

 title: "What I Did and How It Works: Gremlin Garden"
 ---

-Hello.
-I wanted to spend some time today talking about the races for Gremlin Garden, which I worked on.
+Hello, and welcome to this explanation of how the racing system for Gremlin Garden works.
 If you haven't played [Gremlin Garden](https://gggda.itch.io/garden) already, you should.
 This post will make more sense if you have.

 Now, I did do a lot of miscellaneous programming for Gremlin Garden, but the main thing I worked on was the... entirety of the races.